robert17/iotf-rtd/docs/applications/libraries/python.rst

 Delete a Device
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The *deleteDevice()* method is used to remove a device from an Internet of Things Foundation organization.
+The *deleteDevice()* method is used to remove a device from an IoT Platform organization.
 When deleting a device using this method, the parameters which must be specified in the method are the deviceTypeId, and the deviceId.

 The following code snippet provides an example of the format required for this method.